fkie-cad/apache2-memory-forensics-paper-material/volatility-plugin/README.md

-# Tutorial: How to Use The apache2 Volatility Plugin
+# How to Use The apache2 Volatility Plugin

 ## Step 1: Install Volatility